New On-Site School Opening Fall 2014

 College and career awareness and preparation for all students have become a key area of emphasis for the district.
 Gifted and talented programs begin in kindergarten and transition through to sixth grade when students enroll in a host of accelerated courses.

 Pre-Advanced Placement (Pre-AP) courses start at the intermediate school with mathematics and English/language arts, social studies, and science.
-At Lakeside Middle School, students may enroll in Pre-AP courses in English/language arts, science, Texas history, biology, US history, and algebra.
 The number of Little Elm High School students enrolled in an Advanced Placement and Dual Credit course during the past three years has dramatically increased.
 As an incentive, the district offers tuition reimbursement for students who enroll and complete the class.
 Through a partnership with the Little Elm Awards Foundation (LEAF), students may also receive scholarships for tuition and reimbursement for books and supplies.

 Little Elm High School is one of only 79 schools in Texas and 15 in the Dallas-Fort Worth Metroplex honored with the “College Readiness Award” for increasing the number of students taking the ACT assessment over the past five years and significantly increasing their level of academic achievement and college readiness from ACT, Inc.

-Hackberry Elementary School offers the district’s first dual language classrooms.
+Hackberry and Oak Point elementary schools offer the district’s first dual language classrooms.
 Students comprised of both native English speakers and native Spanish speakers cover the standard curriculum while learning to read and write in both languages.
 The program’s goal is to grow learners who are bilingual and biliterate.

 LEISD has also developed a strong partnership with North Central Texas College (NCTC), including having Little Elm High School serve as a satellite campus for high school students and the community.
 Students and community members may attend evening and weekend classes to begin work on an associate’s degree only minutes from home.